 - 1⁄4 teaspoon black pepper

-- With the help of your adult, carefully put the steel blade in the food processor.
-Add the chickpeas and garlic and turn the processor on.
-Process until the beans start to break apart and the garlic gets chopped
+- Put the chickpeas and garlic in the food processor fitted with a steel blade and process until the beans start to break apart and the garlic gets chopped.

 - Add the oil and lemon juice and zest and process again.
 Add the water, 1 tablespoon at a time, until the hummus reaches the consistency you like.
 Add the salt and pepper (and harissa) and process until completely smooth.